Register to get access to free programming courses with interactive exercises

 Running a default task in Gulp

-When performing a task, Gulp shows not only the result of the task, but also additional information:
+When performing a task, Gulp shows not only the result but also additional information:

-• The gulpfile.js file from which the task is run
+• The gulpfile.js file from which we run the task

-• The name of the task to be performed.
-In this example, it's default
+• The name of the task (in this example, it is default)

 Exporting tasks

-We don't need to only use the default task.
-You can any task names, and even export different tasks with different names.
-Let's refine the example a bit and look at calling certain tasks:
+We don't have to use only default in our naming.
+You can use any name and export different tasks with different names.
+Let us refine the example a bit:

 const { parallel } = require('gulp');